 Jenny said “I didn’t know Nela did this sort of thing.
 I just called because I didn’t know what to do.
 Nela was amazing.
 She came over straight away.
 She put Six at ease and kept him comfortable and relaxed.
 I had never had to do this before but she explained everything very carefully so I would know what to expect.”

 Six was euthanised in his favourite spot on Jenny’s bed.
 Jenny said “He was very special.
 The most important thing was that he was at peace in his home environment and didn’t have to have go through more pain or suffering.
 Nela was so caring; she was wonderful”.

 Boss, an elderly Staffy, had lived for many years with Lee's sister, Karen.
 She had inherited him from a former housemate who had bought him as a pup.
 When Karen decided to move to a flat she couldn’t keep Boss and faced the difficult decision to have him euthanised.
 Lee couldn’t bear to see that happen, as Boss was such a lovely old dog, so she offered him a home.

 When Lee adopted Boss, she took him for a health check and sadly found that he had major health problems.
 He was placed on medication but continued to deteriorate.
 In the few weeks he was with Lee she became very attached to him.

-Concerned about new symptoms that were developing, she took him to see Nela, who passed on the news that the end was near.
+Concerned about new symptoms that were developing, she took him to see Dr Nela, who gently broke the news that the end was near.
 Boss was in a lot of pain.
 Lee’s friend had recently lost a dog and suggested Lee consider having Boss euthanised at home.
 Boss had never liked going to the clinic and she knew that he would be more comfortable at home.
-Lee hoped Karen could make it to say goodbye but Boss was in pain, and in the end there wasn’t time.
+Lee had hoped Karen could make it to say goodbye but Boss was in pain, and in the end there wasn’t time.
 Nela came to Lee’s home and Boss was gently euthanised.